Gheorghe Chițu: Other assignments

+During an Academy session in November 1881, Chițu returned to his interest in historical depictions, and simultaneously sided with Maiorescu and Ionescu against Hasdeu.
+They were debating the facial reconstruction of a 15th-century Moldavian Prince, Stephen the Great, with Chițu and the others supporting the (now accepted) claim that Stephen, rather than his son Petru Rareș, is depicted in the Humor Monastery Gospel.
 Around 1882, Chițu's sister-in-law Maria, born to the Craiova merchant Alexandrescu, completed translations in prose from Dante Aligheri.
 Some of these were taken up in Columna luĭ Traianŭ, and panned by Eminescu in Timpul.
 Unlike Stolojan, Gheorghe and Petre Chițu gave endorsement to Hasdeu during the elections of 1883, when he tried to get himself elected at Craiova.
 Hasdeu eventually lost by a margin of 50 votes, complaining that the minister "could not have supported me".
 As Negruzzi reports, Hasdeu turned against his protector "once [Chițu] stopped caring about, or was no longer able to fulfill, his wishes."

 Chițu's final term in government was a second stint as Education Minister.
 Taking over on 23 June 1884, when Petre S. Aurelian resigned, he remained in this office to 1 February 1885.
 He resumed his focus on reform, as well as his partnership with Hasdeu, sending the latter on a study trip to Germanic Europe, where he was to report on innovative practices.
 At the time, National Liberals were going through a rapprochement with the moderate conservatives at Junimea, offering their backing to Brătianu and Chițu's cabinet.
 Their support was only conditional, and, as sociologist Zigu Ornea notes, they "made no secret" of that fact.
 In a letter to Sturdza, Junimist Petre P. Carp listed Chițu, Aurelian and Nicolae Voinov as incompetent administrators, who needed to be purged for the PNL alliance to have any future.
 Chițu's tenure was noted for his decision to reinstate Junimea's Maiorescu to a lecturer's position at the University of Iași.
 Ornea records it as "strange" that Chițu had only decided to investigate Maiorescu's original sacking (which had occurred in 1871) at a time when the Junimists were relevant for his and Brătianu's political survival.